-Depositing rocks and/or materials as close to the bottom as possible rather than dropping them from the surface and minimizing the rate of deposition.
+Depositing rocks and/or materials as close to the bottom as possible rather than dropping them from the surface in order to limit additional encroachments and the suspension of sediments.

 Machinery shall not be stored within 30 m of the shoreline or a watercourse, nor shall it be operated on the beds of water bodies.